luiz-chagas/bad-server/README.md

 # bad-server

-An express middleware that will ruin your express server's performance.
+A middleware that will ruin your express server's performance.

 ## Why would you want this?